titogithub123/-Pewlett-Hackard-Analysis/README.md

 Given our analysis, we are able to determine quite a bit of information when it comes to the number of employees reaching retirment age and also, those who are ready for mentorship eligibilty.
 At a glance we can see which employees fit the critera we set as being ready to retire.
 For example we can...

 - See the individual employees who fit the critera of being born between Januray 1st, 1952 to December 31, 1955.
+- Determine the number of retiring employees by department.